‘Wow! Wow!’ Women get Olympic track off to a sizzling start

 “I mean, a lot of sprinters are dominating,” Thompson-Herah said.

+“I don’t know how that’s going to help right now,” Nigerian runner Blessing Okagbare said.
+“Regardless of who’s here and who’s not here, we’re going to compete.”

+Five years ago in Rio de Janeiro, only one runner, Fraser-Pryce, cracked 11 seconds in the opening round.
+She went on to win the bronze, behind Thompson (who has since gotten married) and American sprinter Tori Bowie.

-Fraser-Pryce came in as the favorite for Saturday’s final, which is already showing signs of living up to the hype.
-She ran a 10.63 back in June that has some thinking even Florence Griffith Joyner’s 33-year-old world record of 10.49 seconds could finally be at risk this year.
+Fraser-Pryce came in as the favorite for Saturday’s final, which is showing signs of living up to the hype.
+She ran a 10.63 back in June that has some thinking even Florence Griffith Joyner’s world record of 10.49 seconds, or maybe her Olympic record of 10.62, could finally be at risk 33 years after they were set.

-“Honestly, I have no idea,” Fraser-Pryce said when asked about the mark.
+“Honestly, I have no idea,” Fraser-Pryce said when asked about the marks.
 “It’s super, super competitive.
 You want to make sure you focus on each round and the things you’re supposed to do.”

 There were so many unknowns coming into the Olympics — namely if the year-long delay, the empty stadium or the stress of being cooped up in a hotel room in the lead-up to the Tokyo Games would hurt the athletes.
 At least one group — the women’s sprinters — answered all those questions with an emphatic “No.”